 By automating the mining process, data mining tools can sweep through the databases and identify hidden patterns efficiently.
 For businesses, data mining is often used to discover patterns and relationships in data to help make optimal business decisions.

-Some Use Cases of Data Mining
+Use Cases of Data Mining

-After data mining became widespread in the 1990s, companies in a wide array of industries - including retail, finance, healthcare, transportation, telecommunication, E-commerce, etc started to use data mining techniques to generate insights from data.
-Data mining can help segment customers, detect fraud, forecast sales and many more.
+After data mining became widespread in the 1990s, companies in a wide array of industries – including retail, finance, healthcare, transportation, telecommunication, E-commerce, etc started to use data mining techniques to generate insights from data.
+Data mining can help segment customers, detect fraud, forecast sales, and many more.
 Specific uses of data mining include:

-Through mining customer data and identifying the characteristics of target customers, companies can align them into a distinct group and provide special offers that cater to their needs.
+By mining customer data and identifying the characteristics of target customers, companies can align them into a distinct group and provide special offers that cater to their needs.

 Market basket analysis